The Stark Truth About the Stark Law

 What does the Stark Law Prohibit?

 The Stark Law explicitly prohibits DHS referrals to any entity with which a provider has a “financial relationship.”
-The statute’s definition of what constitutes a “financial relationship” is broad, which means providers should carefully evaluate any and all relationships they have with other providers and health care entities to ensure they do not constitute a prohibited arrangement, or to ensure they meet any of the nearly two dozen detailed and complex “exceptions” provided for in the statute.
+The statute’s definition of what constitutes a “financial relationship” is broad, which means providers should carefully evaluate all relationships they have with other providers and healthcare entities to ensure they do not constitute a prohibited arrangement or to ensure they meet any of the nearly two dozen detailed and complex “exceptions” provided for in the statute.

 Who is subject to the Stark Law?